apollographql/hack-the-supergraph/solar-seas/README.md

 This substation has instructions for JavaScript, Rust, or Python to develop the subgraph.
 Feel free to choose whichever you like.

+>*NOTE: This subgraph station is meant to run on port 4003 based on the other subgraphs (start is on 4001, space-beach is on 4002 and cosmic-cove is on 4004)*

 </details>